 Fugitive Emission Management Program

-Fugitive emissions are unintentional hydrocarbon leaks from valves, piping connections, pumps and compressor seals, and other piping system components that occur as part of the normal wear and tear in plant operations.
+Fugitive emissions are hydrocarbon leaks from valves, piping connections, pumps and compressor seals and other piping system components that occur as part of the normal wear and tear in plant operations.
+Husky uses six highly specialized infrared cameras that can detect small emissions from long distances, providing a better view of normally inaccessible locations such as tank seals and overhead piping.